-- Borrowing maximum 20 items at a time
+- Borrow maximum 20 items at a time

-- Reservations, up to 6 requests at a time
+- Reserve up to 6 items at a time

-- Library/LRC study space during advertised opening hours
+- Use library study space during advertised opening hours

-- Library staff support at our Customer Service Desks and Study Hub
+- Have library staff support at our Customer Service Desks and Study Hub

-- Booking services for PCs and training rooms (where available)
+- Use our booking service for PCs and training rooms (where available)

-- Remote access to digital resources via DISCOVER and the Library Catalogue
+- Have Remote Access to digital resources via DISCOVER and the Library Catalogue

 - Online support and help by using our Library website

 - Use of service emails for service queries and IT support (48 hours response time)

 Your username and password gives you access to all your University Accounts and IT systems.